Neural Network Aided Kalman Filtering with Model Predictive Control Enables Robot-Assisted Drone Recovery on a Wavy Surface: Experimental Validation and Results

 Finally, we tested the full system in sea-state conditions (e.g., ~3 Beaufort).
 The USV tilt angle reached up to ±5°–±8°, measured by onboard IMU.
-The manipulator tried to intercept the UAV’s cargo at 0.5\,s in the future using RHC:
+The manipulator tried to intercept the UAV’s cargo at 0.5\,s in the future using RHMPC:

-\subsubsection *{1.
-Experimental Procedure} The experimental procedure was meticulously designed to emulate realistic maritime interception scenarios.
+\paragraph{Methodology} The experimental procedure was meticulously designed to emulate realistic maritime interception scenarios.
 In the controlled environment, the unmanned aerial vehicle (UAV) maintained a steady hover at an altitude of approximately 2 meters above the manipulator's end effector.
 This setup created a vertical separation that is representative of practical UAV recovery operations onboard a vessel.

-To enhance the manipulator's responsiveness and accuracy in predicting the UAV's movements, we implemented an Error-State Kalman Filter (ESKF).
-The ESKF provided real-time state estimation and predicted the UAV's future positions with a lead time of 0.5 seconds.
+To enhance the manipulator's responsiveness and accuracy in predicting the UAV's movements, we implemented an KalmanNet Plus Plus (KalmanNet++).
+The KalmanNet++ provided real-time state estimation and predicted the UAV's future positions with a lead time of 0.5 seconds.
 This predictive capability is crucial for compensating for any latency in the control system and for accounting for the dynamic variations in both the UAV's hover and the vessel's motion due to waves.

-Armed with the predictive data from the ESKF, the manipulator executed real-time Receding Horizon Control (RHC) strategies to intercept the UAV effectively.
-The RHC algorithm continuously recalculated the optimal trajectory for the manipulator by solving an optimization problem over the prediction horizon, thus enabling it to adapt to any unexpected changes in the UAV's position or the vessel's motion.
+Armed with the predictive data from the KalmanNet++, the manipulator executed real-time Receding Horizon Model Predictive Control (RHMPC) strategies to intercept the UAV effectively.
+The RHMPC algorithm continuously recalculated the optimal trajectory for the manipulator by solving an optimization problem over the prediction horizon, thus enabling it to adapt to any unexpected changes in the UAV's position or the vessel's motion.

 This procedure was repeated across multiple trials to assess the consistency and reliability of the manipulator's performance.
 By combining advanced state estimation with predictive control, the manipulator aimed to achieve high interception accuracy while operating under conditions that closely mimic real-world maritime environments.